Bmullerc/NFT-Preview-Card/README.md

 - To add a image content to ::before/after and transform/align/zoom it
 - To use hover to add multiple elements at a time
 - About the vertical-align property
-- To use multiple box-shadow to add a 3d effect
+- To use multiple box-shadows to add a 3d effect

 ### Useful resources